openedx/edx-documentation/en_us/students/source/SFD_google_docs.rst

   :width: 500
   :alt: A Google spreadsheet in a course

 You can interact with these Google Drive files in your course.
-For example, you can complete forms, look through the slides in a presentation, and enter different values in a spreadsheet.
+For example, you can complete forms and look through the slides in a presentation.
 However, you cannot save changes that you make to the Google Drive file.

 ***********************
 Google Calendars